c24b/crawax/README.rst

 -----------------------------
 Crawtext take a search query and crawl the web using:
 - a sourcefile (.txt)
-- or/and a BING SEARCH API KEY__:
+- or/and a BING SEARCH API KEY:
-To get an API KEY  go to [KEY]<http://datamarket.azure.com/dataset/bing/search>
+To get an API KEY  go to <http://datamarket.azure.com/dataset/bing/search>

 Crawtext has 2 basic mode:
 - discovery : Create new entries in sources database and launch the crawler